jtrv/grug/README.md

 ## TODO

 - [ ] adapt `--write` to apply hunk changes (e.g. edited output from `--expand`)
-- [ ] create `--preview` to view a diff of lines/hunks supplied and current file contents
+- [ ] create `--preview` to view a diff of current file contents and the lines/hunks piped in
-- [ ] refactor so it doesn't seem like I leaned on chatgpt as much as I did
 - [ ] add tests

 ## Usage